 Stay home in case of sickness

-If you as an employee have influenza-like symptoms, fever or respiratory problems, but intend to continue working – do so from home.
+.
+If you intend to continue working – do so from home.
 Employees should have dialogue with their manager.
 Stay home for two days after you are completely symptomless.

-If you have influenza-like symptoms, fever or respiratory problems, you should follow the healthcare authority’s recommendations: 1177 for Västra Götaland
+If you have suspected symptoms, such as coughing, fever or headaches, you should take a test for ongoing infection, inform your direct manager and, follow the healthcare authority’s recommendations: 1177 for Västra Götaland

 Help for staff abroad